rfbatista/Digistore24/README.md

   - This requires more configuration (certificates, metadata exchange) but is often the mandated standard in enterprise environments.

   - Suitable if the organization’s identity governance mandates SAML for all internal tools.

+## Limitations and Production Readiness

+While the current implementation provides a solid foundation for the technical test, several limitations and production considerations need to be addressed before deploying to a live environment.
+Understanding these constraints helps set realistic expectations and plan for proper production deployment.

+### Current System Limitations

+#### **1. Authentication and Security**
+- **Basic Authentication**: Django's built-in auth lacks enterprise features like MFA, SSO, and advanced password policies
+- **Session Management**: No session timeout controls, concurrent session limits, or secure session handling
+- **User Management**: Manual user creation and management without role-based access control (RBAC)
+- **Audit Logging**: Limited tracking of user actions and system access patterns

+#### **2. Data Management and Scalability**
+- **SQLite Database**: Not suitable for production workloads, concurrent users, or data persistence
+- **No Data Backup**: No automated backup strategy or disaster recovery procedures

+#### **3. Performance and Monitoring**
+- **No Performance Monitoring**: No metrics collection, logging, or alerting systems
+- **No Load Balancing**: Single server deployment without horizontal scaling capabilities
+- **No CDN**: Static files served directly from Django without content delivery optimization

+#### **4. API and Integration**
+- **Basic REST API**: Limited API features like rate limiting, versioning, or comprehensive error handling
+- **No API Documentation**: Missing OpenAPI/Swagger documentation for API consumers
+- **Limited Validation**: Basic input validation without comprehensive data sanitization